RV313/no-oggy-illustration/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.
+Oggy.java intends to remove strings containing 'oggy' from a list of strings called "names".
-The function can be used to remove Oggy and that makes the world to be a better place.
+Might be "Oggy" creating problem for us.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.

-Don't forget to update this file after fixing the code.
+The code "removeOggy" function was not working as intended so made it worked..
+Please Modify if any needed.
+After all Oggy is Coggy,,